adamsilver/fdpb/03-book-a-flight.md

 #### The Javascript

-As noted earlier, the Javascript is responsible for replacing the select box with an autocomplete control made up of the previously mentioned parts.
+As noted earlier, Javascript is responsible for replacing the select box with an autocomplete control made up of the previously mentioned parts.
 But the enhanced HTML does nothing on its own.
 Javascript is responsible for adding event listeners, mostly to handle keyboard events as the user types and navigates the component with the arrow keys.

 Interaction notes: